 Petersfield Museum is an Accredited Museum and independent registered charity, which currently does not receive regular funding from the government.
 As a result we are dependent on public support to allow us to continue to provide the range of services and events we offer.

-There are many ways you can get involved, from volunteering to becoming a Friend of the Museum or giving a donation.
-You can always pop in to browse our shop, with loads of gift ideas and local history books, or check out our What's On page for full listings of our events and exhibitions coming up this year.
+Petersfield Museum is now closed as building work on our redevelopment project continues.
+However, there are still many ways you can get involved.
+From volunteering to becoming a Friend of the Museum or giving a donation.
+You can always pop in to our Project Office on Dragon Street in Petersfield to purchase items from our shop, or check out our What's On page for full listings of our events and exhibitions coming up this year.

 Find out more about all the ways you can support us using the menu above.